ganddev0925/StoPoint/User-Guide.md

 ### 📜 4.
 Tracking & Editing Your Visits
 Tap any saved place or map marker to open the **Place Options** menu.
 From here, you can select **View History** to see detailed logs, or **Navigate** to launch your GPS.

-*   **Adaptive Layout (NEW):** On tablets and foldable devices, StoPoint uses an **Adaptive Layout**, allowing you to keep your list of places visible on the left while managing options or history on the right.
+*   **Adaptive Layout:** On tablets and foldable devices, StoPoint uses an **Adaptive Layout**, allowing you to keep your list of places visible on the left while managing options or history on the right.
-*   **Skeptical Exit Logic (NEW):** To prevent "WiFi Jumps" (where a weak signal makes it look like you left a building), StoPoint now uses a 2-minute verification period.
+*   **Skeptical Exit Logic:** To prevent "WiFi Jumps" (where a weak signal makes it look like you left a building), StoPoint now uses a 2-minute verification period.
 It will double-check your GPS before officially closing a visit, significantly reducing false "exit-and-re-entry" logs.
+*   **Reopen & Resume:** If you briefly step out of a zone (e.g., to grab something from your car) and return within **10 minutes**, StoPoint will automatically resume your existing visit instead of creating a "Double Ding" (two separate logs).
+This ensures your visit history remains clean and continuous.
 *   **Manual Entry & Edits:** Forgot your phone or had GPS turned off?
 You can easily manually log a missed visit or edit the start/end times of an existing one.
 *   **Notes & Attachments:** Add context to your logs.
 You can type detailed notes, attach photos, or link PDF reports (like medical summaries or receipts) directly to a specific visit.

 ---

 ### 🤖 5.
 Scanning Receipts & Logging Costs
 Stop typing out expenses manually.
-StoPoint features a powerful, on-device document scanner (English only).
+StoPoint features a powerful, on-device document scanner.

 1. Open a logged visit and tap the **Scan Receipt** icon.
 2. Take a photo of your receipt or invoice.